 As in most other villages, the community comes together to celebrate the Fourth of July, Thanksgiving and Christmas, and unites for Nalukataq, the feast at the end of a successful whaling season.
 Other activities include boating, wildlife- and whale-watching, and bingo.
 Churches in the community include an Episcopal Church, Assembly of God, and Church of Christ.

-Point Hope is served by scheduled and chartered flights from Barrow and Kotzebue.
+Point Hope is served by scheduled and chartered flights from Utqiagvik and Kotzebue.

 For more information contact: